2026 Garden and Art Spectacular Tour of Japan

 The evening is also free tonight.
 We are more than happy to make dinner recommendations.

-Day 8: Okayama and Kurashiki
+Day 8: Okayama

-On the way, you stop at Okayama, for a guided tour of the magnificent Koraku-en Garden, another one of the three most beautiful gardens in Japan.
-Initially completed in 1700, Koraku-en is prized for being a great example of the “scenic promenade” garden style, which reveals a new view to the visitor on every turn along its meandering path.
+After a couple of days in Kanazawa, you get back on the express trains and head for Okayama, home of magnificent Koraku-en Garden.
+The garden, another of the three most beautiful gardens in Japan, was initially completed in 1700.
+Koraku-en is prized for being a great example of the “scenic promenade” garden style, which reveals a new view to the visitor on every turn along its meandering path.

 Day 9: Yasugi (Adachi Museum)